UdSAES/designetz_logger/README.md

 # designetz_logger
 A tiny node.js package to log events according to the logging conventions in the Designetz project.

+> Deprecated: This package is no longer actively developed/maintained and its continued use is discouraged.
+Use a native logging library instead.

 ![Set of logos](./docs/logos_uds_aes_designetz_bmwi.png)

 ## License